Dance Improvisation in Saskatoon:

 https://freeflowdance.com/

 In Saskatoon in 2012-13, Mischa Davison began a weekly practice called Dance Church, a form of ecstatic/aerobic nonjudgmental group dance to music.
 It originated in the US, and is registered as a trademark by an organization begun by Kate Wallich in 2010 in Los Angeles.
 It has been meeting on Sundays in Saskatoon since 2012.
-In 2013, Kyle and Miki took over the operation of Dance Church.
+In 2013, Kyle and Miki took over the direction of Dance Church.
 Dance Church had been a weekly indoor winter activity, but since 2015 it moved outdoors in summer and operated year round.
 In 2018 Kyle and Miki changed the name to Not Church Just Dance and incorporated it into their other KSAMB dance activities.
-In late March 2020, it moved outdoors for the pandemic restrictions, and continues outdoors, weekly in all weather.
+In late March 2020, it moved outdoors for the pandemic restrictions, and continues outdoors, every Sunday, in all weather.
 Not Church, Just Dance

 and its connections to Saskatoon